This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

 reboots, the PNA screen will appear.
 Some older replacement hard drive images may ask you to manually enter the model

-and serial number; this is used to generate the computer name and Agilent password.
+and serial number; this is used to generate the computer name.
 Newer HDD images can automatically

-exception of the mxcalfiles (for older PNAs) and the GDM file (for certain newer models only.)
+exception of the mxcalfiles (for ORIGINAL PNAs) and the GDM file (for certain newer models only.)

-- For older PNAs, close the application and copy all the corresponding mxcalfiles to the directory
+- For ORIGINAL PNAs, close the application and copy all the corresponding mxcalfiles to the directory

 - At this point, you should set up all account names, passwords, computer name (if a different one is needed from the

 You should run the Operators Check on the PNA: (Utility), System, Service, Operator's Check to ensure all steps were properly performed.